dokklib/dokklib/docs/libs/db/one-to-many.md

+---
+title: One-To-Many Queries - Dokklib-DB
+description: Documentation on making one-to-many relational queries in DynamoDB with Dokklib-DB.
+---
 # One-To-Many Queries

 In a one-to-many relation, one entity may have multiple entities attached to it from a different type, but those entities can only have one relation to the first entity type.